 | Validation tools | Government-published, open source | Tax authority validation portal | Ministry-provided validation tools | No centralized government validator | No centralized government validator |

-The Netherlands uses an on-demand model that superficially resembles Norway's approach, but the underlying format is entirely different.
-The Dutch XAF audit file standard is not based on the OECD SAF-T schema.
-The Auditfile Financieel follows its own XML structure, and version 4.0 actually reduced the number of required data elements.
-Businesses produce XAF files when the Belastingdienst requests them, but mapping between XAF and SAF-T is not straightforward for companies that need to comply with both.
+The Netherlands also uses an on-demand model, but the Dutch XAF audit file standard is not based on the OECD SAF-T schema — it follows its own XML structure, and mapping between XAF and SAF-T is not straightforward for companies needing to comply with both.

 Penalties for SAF-T Non-Compliance in Norway